Generalized period-index problem with an application to quadratic forms: Introduction

-The period-index problem for Brauer groups asks that given a Brauer class $\alpha$ in the $n$-torsion part of the Brauer group ${}_{n}\br(F)$, can one uniformly bound $N_{\alpha}$ as $\alpha$ varies in ${}_{n}\br(F)$, when $F$ is a function field of a variety over a global field, local field or an algebraically closed field?
-In some sense, we view this uniform bound as a measure of complexity of the field.
-As another measure of complexity one may also ask the following: \begin{ques} Let $F$ be a field of geometric or arithmetic interest (function field of a variety over a global field, local field or an algebraically closed field).
-Let $n$ be a natural number coprime to $\ch(F)$.
-Given a finite subgroup $B \subset {}_{n}\br(F)$, can we find a field extension $L/F$ such that $\alpha \otimes L = 0$ for every $\alpha$ in $B$ and whose degree $[L:F]$ does not depend on the cardinality $|B|$?
-Better yet, can we compute it in terms of invariants of the field? \end{ques} For number-fields, or more generally for global fields, one can answer this question using the Albert-Brauer-Hasse-Noether theorem and weak approximation.
-There, it turns out that the for any $B \subset {}_{n}\br(F)$, one can find a field extension of degree $n$ that splits all elements in $B$.
+The period-index problem for Brauer groups asks that when $F$ is the function field of a variety over a global field, local field or an algebraically closed field, given a Brauer class $\alpha$ in the $n$-torsion part of the Brauer group ${}_{n}\br(F)$, can one uniformly bound $N_{\alpha}$ as $\alpha$ varies in ${}_{n}\br(F)$?
+This bound preferably should not depend on $n$.
+One may also ask the following variant of the question: \begin{ques} Let $F$ be a field of geometric or arithmetic interest (function field of a variety over a global field, local field or an algebraically closed field) and let $n \geq 1$ be an integer.
+Given any finite subgroup $B \subset {}_{n}\br(F)$, can one find a field extension $L/F$ of uniformly bounded degree (i.e., the degree $[L:F]$ should depend only on $n$ and $F$, and not on the cardinality of $B$) such that $\alpha \otimes L = 0$ for every $\alpha$ in $B$? \end{ques} For number-fields, or rather for global fields, one can answer this question using the Albert, Brauer, Hasse, Noether Theorem and weak approximation.
+Here, it turns out that for any $B \subset {}_{n}\br(F)$, one can find a field extension of degree $n$ that splits all elements in $B$.